muquit/libgpw/README.md

     mvn test
 ```

-The jar fiel `gpw-1.0.2.jar` will be created in `./target` directory
+The jar file `gpw-1.0.2.jar` will be created in `./target` directory

 # How to use